Film director Bill Condon brings 'Side Show' back to Broadway

-NEW YORK (Reuters) - Hollywood film director Bill Condon is making his Broadway debut next month with a revival of the 1997 musical “Side Show” about British conjoined twins, Daisy and Violet Hilton, who toured the vaudeville circuit in the United States in the 1930s.
+NEW YORK, Oct 17 (Reuters) - Hollywood film director Bill Condon is making his Broadway debut next month with a revival of the 1997 musical “Side Show” about British conjoined twins, Daisy and Violet Hilton, who toured the vaudeville circuit in the United States in the 1930s.

 Condon, the director of “The Twilight Saga: Breaking Dawn” films and “Dreamgirls” and an Oscar winner for his screenplay for “Gods and Monsters,” has reworked the play that premiered in 1997 and is based on the book of the same name by Bill Russell.